Home News&Events Blog What is Secure Boot? Requirement for Windows 11

 What is the difference between Secure Boot and TPM 2.0?

-What are some disadvanrtages/downsides of Secure Boot?
+What are some disadvantages/downsides of Secure Boot?

 Secure Boot Enabled for Windows 11 OS